During the programme

 Content of the Master Data-Driven Design

-The program consists of four blocks, each ten weeks:
+This one-year programme consists of four blocks, of ten weeks each.

 During the Exploration Phase, you will participate in a four-week bootcamp to level up your knowledge and skills in all five tracks.
 After the bootcamp, you will select a client brief and conduct exploratory research on the problem it presents with the help of resources given to you in the five learning tracks.
 At the end of the block, you will be able to present your unstructured research findings in a problem space presentation which challenges the original brief and shows different perspectives on the problem.